 This method of getting rid of contamination from the cylinder uses the minimum of material and avoids waste.

 Failure to clean the cylinder in the manner described, for example, by just emptying and re-filling the hopper with clean material and then continuing to mould, can result in the making of dozens or even scores of contaminated mouldings.

 Optimizing production efficiency

 Dirt and contamination of material is not the only cause of waste in the moulding shop.
 It can also result because not enough thought has been put into the best method of doing a job.
-It may be argued that this is nothing to do with housekeeping, but if that concept is considered in its broadest sense as the elimination of any factor in operation which is detrimental to profitability.
+It may be argued that this has nothing to do with housekeeping, but if that concept is considered in its broadest sense as eliminating any factor in operation that is detrimental to profitability.

 The kind of project concerned involves moulding very small articles, particularly in heat-sensitive materials, such as acetal and nylon.
 By normal methods, using a sprue and runner system, the situation often occurs where for every 20 g of mouldings, there may be 40 g or more of sprue and runner.

 This is not wasted, but the cost of re-granulating and mixing with virgin material must be taken into account.
 If the material has become at all oxidized during its passage through the machine, it may not be possible to use it for the job in hand, and it then has to be sold as scrap for between 10 and 30 percent of its original price.